 Cape York Peninsula is widely recognised as a linguistic treasury.

-Before the establishment of Pama Language Centre in 2015, there was no facility to enable the maintenance of our more than 42 languages and numerous dialects.
-Most of our languages are now threatened.
+Before the establishment of Pama Language Centre in 2015, there was no facility to enable the maintenance of our 42+ languages and numerous dialects.
+Many are still at risk of being lost forever.

-Pama Language Centre works with First Nations Language Champions of Cape York Peninsula to record, revive, revitalise and maintain our ancestral languages.
-We harness 21st century tools to save the knowledge and culture of our ancestors.
+Pama Language Centre harnesses 21st century tools to save the knowledge and culture of our ancestors.

 Intergenerational transmission is the internationally recognised measure of language strength and language endangerment, so we work on the development of new genres, such as children’s literature, children’s songs, poetry and theatre.
 This keeps speakers thinking and talking about new ways to say things and new ways to use their beautiful First Nations languages.

 To see the languages currently targeted, please visit the Pama Language Centre website.